Hiya Helper

 As a team, we made a storyboard to showcase the promised features of Hiya Helper - dealing with multiple airline agents simultaneously to rebook a new flight.
 This storyboard will put the promised features and potential interface into a contextual story to showcase the usefulness.

 Hiya Helper is here!
+(With Iterations)

 Full Design Documentation ->